Project UN-LOCKED

 Maria's photography is fast, cropped, partly abstract.
 She works journalistically, commercially and artistically, allowing the three disciplines to correspond with each other.
 Artistically, she is interested in the intangible, the disappearing, the proximity.
 Here she sees photography as a way of sketching, she strives for a fragmentary result.
 Currently she is photographically dealing with the subject of air; she photographs clouds and fog, the blueness in the distance, cold and warmth.

-Rebecca Schwarzmeier (*1991 in Munich) studied photography at the TH Nuremberg from 2011 to 2015 and has been studying in the photography class at the Academy of Fine Arts Nuremberg since 2016, first with Prof. Juergen Teller, and since 2019 with Prof. Katja Eydel.
+Rebecca Schwarzmeier (*1991 in Munich) studied photography at the Academy of Fine Arts Nuremberg, from 2016 to 2019 in the class of Prof. Juergen Teller, from 2019 to 2023 with Prof. Katja Eydel.
+She holds a Diploma with distinction.

 Meike Männel (*1991 in Nuremberg) studied at the Academy of Fine Arts in Nuremberg from 2013 to 2016.
 First graphic design and visual communication with Prof. Holger Felten and Prof. Friederike Girst, later free art with a focus on photography with Prof. Juergen Teller, who appointed her master student in 2017.